 Omar Bakri had admitted an interest in ‘Jihadism’ since his arrival in the UK in the 1980s, and admitted sending ‘hundreds of volunteers’ to Chechnya to join the International Islamic Front, which was led by Osama Bin Laden.
 In 1998, Omar Bakri issued a joint fatwa supporting Osama Bin Laden’s call to strike at American targets globally.

 Omar Bakri and Anjem strongly criticised the Islamic group, Hizb ul Tahrir, who had previously rejected them from their ranks.
 While Hizb ul Tahrir aimed to re-establish a Caliphate in the Muslim world, Omar Bakri and Anjem desired to establish an Islamic Caliphate in Britain.

 From the outset, Omar Bakri and Anjem attempted to attract members and supporters to its ranks by employing hyperbolic rhetoric and gratuitously provocative public relations strategies.
-The idea behind this, was to offer a sense of superiority to Muslim youth, usually those possessed of low self-esteem, narcissism or disenfranchisment, by giving them a sense of psychological ’empowerment’.
+The idea behind this was to offer a sense of superiority to Muslim youth, usually, those possessed of low self-esteem, narcissism or disenfranchisement, by giving them a sense of psychological ’empowerment’.

 AM, continued its deliberate campaign of provoking public outrage, and changed its name a few times to avoid being banned, but was finally banned by the UK government in 2010.